Privacy in Speech Technology: Evaluating the performance of privacy-preserving methods

 \subsection{Subjective evaluation of privacy}

-In speaker recognition, computers are now on par or better than humans ~\cite{hansen2015speaker} and are not fooled by voice mimicry (i.e., voice actors) even when humans struggle to do so~\cite{vestman2020methods,vestman2020voice}.
+In speaker recognition, computers are now on par or better than humans~\cite{hansen2015speaker} and are not fooled by voice mimicry (i.e., voice actors) even when humans struggle to do so~\cite{vestman2020methods,vestman2020voice}.
 We can thus expect that computers are better at evaluating privacy in \emph{well-defined tasks}.
 However, there are at least two caveats.
 First, in identifying private information, human listeners can potentially use properties or features of speech signals other than those computers use.
-Subjective listeners can thus potentially discover new weaknesses that computers miss.
+Subjective listeners can thus potentially discover new weaknesses that computers miss (though the opposite is also true).
 Second, in scenarios where humans are the potential attackers extracting information (as in threats 3, 5, and 7 in \cref{fig:allthreats}), the true measure of privacy is quantified by subjective listening.
 Thus, it is often prudent to complement objective privacy metrics with subjective tests.

 In the subjective evaluation of privacy, the listening task should be defined to match the threat.
 For example, if the threat is re-identification, subjects should be tasked with identifying subjects from anonymized speech signals.
 Similarly, if the threat is speakers' attribute inference, the subjects should evaluate the extent to which they can identify such attributes.

-For a practical implementation of such subjective evaluation of privacy, see \cite{tomashenko2022voiceprivacy}.
+{As an example, in the VoicePrivacy 2020 challenge, subjective speaker verifiability was measured by asking subjects to rate, on a scale of \numrange{1}{10}, the similarity between an anonymized target and a reference speaker, where the reference was either the same or a different speaker~\cite{tomashenko2022voiceprivacy}.
+If the distributions of similarity scores have significant differences, then the anonymization has failed.
+Alternatives to the \numrange{1}{10} Likert-scale include, for example, AB (are these samples the same person?) and ABX (which of AB is equal to X?) tests.
+For a comprehensive exposition of subjective evaluation methods, see~\cite{zacharov2018sensory}.}